hampelm/brickbeam/README.md

 To add model descriptions to relevant files, run the command `annotate` from the project root.

+### To resize thumbnails

+`rake paperclip:refresh CLASS=Event`

+The `paperclip-optimizer` gem has been installed but not activated.
+It provides additional image compresion.
+Enable if page weight increases significantly.

 # Deploying to Heroku

 This app expects memcachier to be installed for [precaching assets](http://blog.alexmaccaw.com/faster-deploys).
 To set up, run: